seliv55/MIDcor_wf/README.md

 ## Installation

 - As independent program.
 MIDcor itself does not require installation.
-Standing in the MIDcor directory enter in R environment with the command:
+There are two ways of using it: either creating a library "midcor", or reading source files containing the implemented functions.
+Standing in the midcor directory:

+- 1) Create a library of functions:

 ''' sudo R '''

-- 1) Create a library of functions:

  '''   library(devtools) '''

  '''   build() '''